quis0/my-portfolio/sprint-8/README.md

     * Like function for every card
     * Delete function for every card
 2. Sprint-7 functions:
-    * Popup for editing user info.
+    * Popup for editing user info
     * Popup for viewing images
     * Form validation for all forms
 ### What's new?